Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 02

-Identify where the automatic gearbox linkage cover is located.
+Locate where the automatic gearbox selector linkage cover is located.

-Identify where the automatic gearbox linkage cover is located
+Locate where the automatic gearbox selector linkage cover is located

 Austin Mini automatic gearbox linkage card